MonB003/BScACS-MajorProject/README.md

 ## <a id="how-to-run-project">How to run the project</a>
 ### Prerequisites:
 - Have a Git and GitHub account
-- Have Visual Studio Code or another coding editor
+- Have Visual Studio Code or another coding editor (for viewing and editing the code if needed)

 ### Configuration instructions: